ArchakGoel/Geometry-Operations/docs/Design Decisions.md

 General:
-1. Rule of 5 only when custom ones are really needed.
-Avoid unnecessary clutter.

 2. To avoid issues for circular dependency, removed includes and included forward class declarations.

 Vector3D Class

+1. Removed = and copy constructors from Vector3D and made default.
-1. ostream is a friend to allow usage in correct format: `cout << vector object`.
+2. ostream is a friend to allow usage in correct format: `cout << vector object`.
 Otherwise if its a member function, it would have to be `object << `
-2. [] operator is not returning a reference, as its a just a small double value and its not intended to be changed.
+3. [] operator is not returning a reference, as its a just a small double value and its not intended to be changed.
 Keeping it simple.
-3. Keep everything in a named or unnamed namespace for avoiding name conflicts.
+4. Keep everything in a named or unnamed namespace for avoiding name conflicts.
-4. Keep constructors explicit to avoid implicit conversions which is bug prone.
+5. Keep constructors explicit to avoid implicit conversions which is bug prone.
-5. Make sure to never allow setMethods to set x, y, z and modulus in vector3D.
+6. Make sure to never allow setMethods to set x, y, z and modulus in vector3D.
 That can cause lot of issues, mismatching modulus, incorrect values and so on.
-6. Since we have normalized() function, member IsNormalized was introduced to avoid re-computing normalization repeatedly as its expensive operation.
+7. Since we have normalized() function, member IsNormalized was introduced to avoid re-computing normalization repeatedly as its expensive operation.

 Line Class